junovhs/SlopChop/past-present-future.md

 2. Where Are We Now?

-Status: OPERATIONAL / HARDENING (Phase 2B Verified).
+Status: OPERATIONAL / HARDENING (v0.9.0 Released).

 The Binary:
 - `slopchop check`: Scans workspace (uses stage if present).